bcomnes/dom-event-handler/README.md

 #### `handler.events`

 A getter that returns all events found on the `ctx` the handler is bound to.
-A handler is a method on `ctx` prototype that starts with the letters `on`.
+The events returned from this getter are what get attached and detached in the above methods.

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)